 What is Étouffée?

-Étouffée is a roux based dish served that is typically served over rice
+Étouffée is a roux-based dish that is typically served over rice

 It is popular in both Cajun and Creole cuisines.
-It’s made with the “trinity” and is typically finished off with either shrimp or crawfish.
+It’s made with the “trinity” and is typically finished with shrimp or crawfish.

 Shrimp, sometimes referred to as prawns is a salt-water crustacean.
 Crawfish, on the other hand is a fresh water crustacean.
 Both shrimp and crawfish have a similar taste and can be used interchangeable in recipes such as étouffee.